-Anne Kallies is a lecturer in law in RMIT's Graduate School of Business and Law.
+Anne Kallies is a senior lecturer in law in RMIT's Graduate School of Business and Law.

 The emphasis of Dr Kallies’ research is on energy and environmental law, which a special focus on renewable energy and electricity market regulation.